dmd-program/dmd-100/topics/narrative_structure.md

 # What is a story?

-A story is a sequence of events and can be temporal (happen within the viewer's mind) or spatial (occur physically).
-A story (sequence of events) is expressed through narration, or the recounting of events.
+A story is a sequence of events and can be temporal \(happen within the viewer's mind\) or spatial \(occur physically\).
+A story \(sequence of events\) is expressed through narration, or the recounting of events.
 A narrative is a method of telling a story and is tangible.
 We know that a narrative is tangible because we can perceive the telling of stories through written text, sound, performance, image, etc. A narrative account of a split-second could last for the entire retelling and an event that lasted 100 years could be retold in a few seconds.
 Narrative places emphasis, focus, and perspective for stories.
 A plot is the connective tissue between story events, describing the causal relationships and context for viewers.

-- **Story:** A sequence of events.
+* **Story:** A sequence of events.
 Can occur spatially or temporally.
-- **Plot:** Creates meaning by connecting story events with context.
+* **Plot:** Creates meaning by connecting story events with context.
-- **Narrative:** Method of telling story.
+* **Narrative:** Method of telling story.

-### Examples:
+### Example Story:

-Below, I have written two different stories by changing the sequence of events.
-I then described the plot of the first story, and used written narrative to tell the story.
+Below, I have written an example story.
+I then described the plot of the story, and used written narrative to tell the story.

-**Story 1:** (1) Susan sat on a chair.
-(2) Susan fell onto the floor.
-(3) Susan called for help.

-**Story 2:** (1) Susan called for help.
-(2) Susan fell onto the floor.
-(3) Susan sat on a chair.

-**Plot for Story 1:** Susan was really tired from work and sat down as soon as she got home.
-She heard a loud cracking noise, fell to the ground, and woke up lying on the floor with a bad headache unable to remember anything.
-This occurrence caused her to reflect on the sad state of her life.
-Suspecting she might need medical attention, she called an ambulance to come take her to the hospital.

-**Written Narrative for Story 1:** As her body fell, seemingly in slow motion, Susan realized something.
-She was really tired.
-She realized that no matter how hard she worked, her boss would never understand her struggle.
-He would never know the stress of choosing between food and rent – the shame of having to ask her parents for money even though she works two jobs.
-The cracking and splintering of the wood was a metaphor.
-She was crumbling like the wooden leg on her mid-century vintage saddle chair.
-And the hard floor was reality.
-Now awake and in pain, she picked up the phone.
-Susan needed to ask for help once again.
+**Story:** \(1\) A new family sets off on a voyage. \(2\) Their baby gets sick \(3\) Their vessel takes on water. \(4\) They call for help. \(5\) They get rescued and face public scrutiny

+**Plot:** A young husband and wife recently have a child and plan to cross the Pacific Ocean in their sailboat, a journey they have done many times.
+They take all necessary precautions before the trip.
+Despite being cleared for travel, their baby gets a fever.
+There is a harsh storm that damages their sailboat and it begins taking on water.
+With a damaged boat, a sick child, and no means of communication, they turn on a rescue beacon.
+The rescue team arrives in helicopter and they abandon their sailboat.

+**Written Narrative for Story:** ...

 ## Narrative structure

 A narrative structure orders or disorders the events of a story for the audience, and combines those events with plot.
 A linear narrative is chronological, whereas a non-linear narrative is non-chronological.
 There are commonly used frameworks for storytelling which started with Aristotle's three part structure consisting of a beginning, middle, and end.
 From there, structures become more nuanced and descriptive.

 Stories are big business.
 Hollywood films tend to have structural models that traditionally sell well in the box office, increasing the probability that they will see a return on the production investment.
 The perception is that experimental or uncommon narrative structures tend to be risky.
 The same can be said for large game developers who are inclined to produce sequels of top selling titles.